backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CLI.md

 	 - **`--region`**, **`--output`**, **`--profile`**
 - SDK default chain
 	- ![[attachments/Pasted image 20220514170020.png]]

+> [!question]- An application running on a fleet of EC2 instances use the AWS SDK for Java to copy files into several AWS buckets using access keys stored in environment variables.
+A Developer has modified the instances to use an assumed IAM role with a more restrictive policy that allows access to only one bucket.
+However, *after applying the change the Developer logs into one of the instances and is still able to write to all buckets*.
+What is the MOST likely explanation for this situation?
+> The *AWS credential provider looks for instance profile credentials last*.

 > [!note] Environment variables have a higher precedence over aws configure credentials.